i-Cell-Mobilsoft-Open-Source/CarlosFormito/README.md

 _Note: create a custom connection validator, inherit from `ConnectionValidator` - learn more [here](https://github.com/icellmobilsoft/CarlosFormito/blob/master/documentation/markdown/uc_connected_fields.md)._

+#### Multi-connection validator

+`MultiConnectionValidator` extends the idea of `ConnectionValidator` by supporting validation across multiple field connections simultaneously.

+This is especially useful for context-aware validation, where a field’s validity depends on related field values.
+For example: verifying that a price is correct based on the selected unit type, VAT rate, or applied discounts.

+_Note: to implement your own connection logic, create a custom validator by inheriting from `MultiConnectionValidator`.
+Learn more in the [documentation]((https://github.com/icellmobilsoft/CarlosFormito/blob/master/documentation/markdown/uc_connected_fields_multi.md))._

 ### Built-in form fields

 | Form field name       | Purpose & key features                                                                                          |